 This is because InventoryLab uses your payments data rather than sales.
 To clarify, InventoryLab only considers the order when a transaction posts rather than when the order is placed.
 As you know, orders can remain in "pending" status for days, but the money does not hit your account balance until shipped.

-First, visit Seller Central and click on Reports.
-Select Payments from the dropdown box
+First, visit Seller Central and click the three vertical lines in the top menu.

-Your report will now be In Progress.
-Give it a moment and click the Refresh link
+Your file will be In Progress.
+Give it a moment and click the Refresh link.

-You will now be able to click Download to download the Date Range Summary in .pdf format
+Once available, you'll be able to click Download to download the Date Range Summary report to your computer.

-You should then be able to compare the Income and Expenses areas of InventoryLab using the collapsable headers to the same sections on the Date Range Summary report
+You should then be able to compare the Income and Expenses areas of the Profit & Loss report using the collapsable headers to the same sections on the Date Range Summary report.
+(You can also save the Profit & Loss report as a .CSV file to your computer by clicking "Export" to compare.)

 Areas you can compare: